Local solution to an energy critical 2-D stochastic wave equation with exponential nonlinearity in a bounded domain: Inhomogeneous Strichartz estimates

-is non-decreasing (or weakly increasing as some people call). \end{Remark} \begin{proof} Without loss of generality we assume that $T=2\pi$.
+\begin{proof}[\textbf{Proof of Theorem \ref{thm-InHomStrichartz}}] Without loss of generality we assume that $T=2\pi$.
 The proof is divided into two cases.
-In the first case, we derive the Strichartz estimate for the homogeneous problem (i.e. $F=0$) and then, in second case, we prove the in-homogeneous one (i.e. $F \neq 0$) by using the homogeneous estimate from first case.
+In the first case, we derive the Strichartz estimate for the homogeneous problem (i.e. $F=0$) and then, in second case, we prove the inhomogeneous one (i.e. $F \neq 0$) by using the homogeneous estimate from first case.

-\textbf{First case : Estimate for the homogeneous problem.} In this case, the Duhamel's formula gives
+\textbf{The first case: Estimate for the homogeneous problem.} In this case, the Duhamel formula gives